 Congratulations!
 You are now able to swim the freestyle stroke in a relaxed manner.
 This is a great achievement!

 Don’t stop to practice these swimming drills however as they are still useful.
-For example, doing a few drills at the start of a each swim session awakes your senses and will make your session more enjoyable.
+For example, doing a few drills at the start of each swim session awakes your senses and will make your session more enjoyable.
 And rehearsing the drills regularly will imprint correct swimming habits more deeply.